 Barely into spring, Phoenix flirts with first triple-digit heat day of 2025

-PHOENIX (AP) — Phoenix flirted with its first 100-degree day of the year on Tuesday, though it fell just short of that milestone.
+PHOENIX (AP) — Phoenix flirted with its first 100-degree day of the year Tuesday, falling just short of the milestone.

-The metro area was expected to reach 100 degrees Fahrenheit (37.7 Celsius) on Tuesday, but the forecasted high temperature was later revised to 98 degrees (36.6 Celsius).

-Phoenix Sky Harbor International Airport ended up recording 99 degrees (37.2 Celsius) around 2 p.m.
-Tuesday, breaking record set for this day in 2022 when it reached 96 degrees (35.5 Celsius).

-Maricopa County public health officials say that 602 heat-related deaths were confirmed for 2024, with another eight deaths being investigated for possible heat causes, according to a preliminary report issued by the county, which has about 4.5 million residents.
-Officials say those numbers represent the first decrease in heat deaths since 2014.

-The metro area is expected to reach the low 90s (32 plus Celsius) on Wednesday and Thursday as it sees more cloud cover, followed a drop to the 80s (26 plus Celsius) over the weekend.
+Forecasters had signaled the temperature at Phoenix Sky Harbor International Airport could hit 100, marking what would have been the earliest date on record for the city to hit triple digits.
+The airport ended up one degree shy at 99 degrees (37.2 Celsius) Tuesday afternoon.

+On average, Phoenix doesn’t reach 100 until May 11, the National Weather Service said.

+Still, the uptick in heat Tuesday was enough to leave people dreading what the summer has in store.

+Camille Ridley was sitting on a bench under a tree at the Arizona statehouse Tuesday, praising it for doing its job keeping her shaded while the temperature climbed.

-“I’m a little sad about it just because we know that, you know, our hottest months are coming up,” Camille Ridley said outside the Arizona statehouse on Tuesday.
+“I’m a little sad about it just because we know that, you know, our hottest months are coming up,” Ridley said.
 “And after last year’s extended summer season, it’s a little melancholy.
 But I do know this shall pass, as we’ve got 80s coming in any day now.”

-High school students Jose Mejia and Eric Galvan both had an independent study days and decided to meet at a park in central Phoenix to go for a walk.
-Within 10 minutes they high-tailed it out of the 95-degree (35 Celsius) heat.
+High school students Jose Mejia and Eric Galvan both had independent study days and decided to meet at a park in central Phoenix to go for a walk.
+Within 10 minutes they high-tailed it out of the heat.

-“We just tried to have fun outside,” Mejia said.
-“It’s pretty hot outside.”

 Galvan knew it would be sweltering but did not expect it to be so intense.